Mattress and Futon Lifespan

 How To Care For Your Mattress

 Caring for your mattress is as important as getting a good night sleep.
 So don’t ignore your mattress.
 Air it out often.
 Flip and rotate it from head to toe and back to front.
-Use a mattress pad to absorb body fluids that the mattress is exposed to during love making and general perspiration.
-Now you know moisture is a major enemy to all mattresses, so drying out your mattress or futon in the sun, air deck is a wonderful idea whenever possible.
+Moisture is a major enemy to all mattresses.
+Removing moisture from your mattress as well as preventing moisture from accessing your mattress will allow your mattress the longest life possible.
+Drying out your mattress or futon in the sun or air deck is a wonderful idea whenever possible.
+Also, using a mattress pad to absorb body fluids that the mattress is exposed to is one of the best things you can do to protect your mattress.

-"Longevity" or "lifespan" in our research refers to the length of a mattress's useful life, that is, how long it maintains at least some of its original comfort and support.
-Longevity / lifespan often has the same meaning as durability, but not always.
+Lifespan, Longevity, or Life Expectancy refers to the length of a mattress's useful life, that is, how long it maintains its original comfort and support with normal use.
+The longevity or lifespan of a mattress coincides with its durability.
+A mattresses durability deals with how much use the mattress can withstand before losing its comfort benefits.
 This list contains only our most popular mattresses within each lifespan category

 15-20 year life expectancy with every day use